iba-ag/ibaHD-API-Sample-Clients/README.md

 gRPC supports a wide range of languages and platforms, see  [https://grpc.io/docs/languages/](https://grpc.io/docs/languages/).

 For each language a quick start and a basic tutorial is available on the gRPC website.
-Additionally example code matching the tutorials can be found on GitHub(e.g. [Examples for Go](https://github.com/grpc/grpc-go))
+Additionally, example code matching the tutorials can be found on GitHub (e.g. [Examples for Go](https://github.com/grpc/grpc-go))

 The steps are similar for all languages: